Splamy/TS3AudioBot/README.md

 * (Linux only) A C Compiler for Opus

 ### Compilation
-Before we start: _If you know what you are doing_ you can alternatively compile each depenency referenced here from source/git by yourself, but I won't add a tutorial for that.
+Before we start: _If you know what you are doing_ you can alternatively compile each dependency referenced here from source/git by yourself, but I won't add a tutorial for that.

 Download the git repository with `git clone https://github.com/Splamy/TS3AudioBot.git`.